 While I can find no proof that the Dead Sea Sect was Jewish Christian, I also cannot rule out that the Yahad was inspired—directly or indirectly—by the life and teachings of Yeshu ha-Notsri.
 (I expand on this possibility in NazarethGate pp. 461–71).

 I think that we may actually possess an overlooked text giving unique insight into first century Jewish Christianity.
 The much-maligned Gospel of Barnabas is generally considered a Medieval work, one strongly influenced by Islam.
 While I do not doubt these scholarly conclusions, I also am convinced that the very long gospel contains a core that goes back even to the first century CE.
-I hope to write more about GBar on this website in the future.
+I begin a series on the Gospel of Barnabas here.
 It is a Jewish Christian gospel that (once the late strata are removed) falls neatly into the category of first century theology described above: a strictly human (not divine) prophet possesses the spirit “Jesus.”
 The prophet’s historical name (“John”?) had been long considered unimportant and forgotten.
 Only “Jesus” is remembered—a convenient conflation of both human and divine elements.
 In any case, the prophet is pro-Jewish in all particulars, and he was placed (erroneously, I maintain) in the more recent historical time period of Herod-Pilate.
 The Jesus of GBar is also a union of the human and the divine, but the two elements are never merged as in later Catholic theology—the flesh is abased and the spirit divine.
 As a result of the indwelling divine spirit, the prophet of GBar is able to effect miracles.
 It is only one or two theological steps from this to the next Pauline stage: the cosmic, divine Son of God who alone entered history from above at some time in the remote past, and whose death on the cross is a redeeming act for those who believe.

 Pauline theology radically reinterpreted the foregoing Jewish Christian elements.
 It essentially placed them in a cosmic framework.
 Initially, “Jesus” was still the indwelling spirit (point 4)—as we seen in the Pauline epistles—but the union of that spirit with the prophet (Yeshu) in the now distant past had, for Paul, cosmic implications.
 The death of that founding prophet on the cross constituted redemption, in Paul’s mind, for mankind in general.
 All this of course was completely new.
 For Paul, the prophet had been God’s chosen Son, and we can all participate in the Son’s victory over the forces of evil if we believe in the divine and cosmic efficacy of his sacrifice.